MineralsCloud/WorkshopFall2022/cl/static-elasticity/README.md

-# Static EoS & elasticity workflow
+# Hands on static EoS & elasticity calculation

+In this hands on session, we practice using a static elasticity workflow to calculate static elastic coefficients for some simple system.

 ## Theory